 Elizabeth I of England died childless in 1603.
 In his will, which had the force of law in England, Henry VIII had sought to exclude Mary Queen of Scots and her son James from succession to the crown of England.
 But there were no other serious candidates and an Accession Council met and proclaimed James King of England.
 James and Anne were crowned on 25 July 1603 at Westminster Abbey, James seated on the Stone of Destiny taken from Scotland by Edward I of England in 1296.
 Scotland and England would remain separate sovereign states sharing the same monarch until 1707 when the Acts of Union dissolved the Scottish Parliament and merged the two nations to create the single Kingdom of Great Britain.

 And there the story of Scottish Monarchs comes to something of an end.
 When James VI of Scotland left to become James I of England, he promised to return every three years.
 In fact he returned just once in the 22 years until his death, in 1617.
 The Stewarts and their successors had at last found a real kingdom to govern.
-Few future monarchs would in future be over-concerned with the affairs of Scotland.
+Few future monarchs would be over-concerned with the affairs of Scotland.

 On 20 October 1604, James proclaimed himself King of Great Britain, the first monarch to do so.
 In 1605 James was the subject of an assassination attempt (which became known as the gunpower plot) by Catholics.
 Despite this, James steered a course of relative religious tolerance in England.
 From 1605, James began to run into considerable difficulties in his dealings with the English Parliament, and in particular persuading it to vote him enough money.
 He responded by following a course that was to lead his son Charles I into great difficulties, by raising funds by non-Parliamentary means.
 These included his arguably illegal raising of customs duties, and his sale of 62 peerages at prices up to £20,000 for an Earldom.